infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

       .createCache(cacheName, "replicated");
 ```

-`AdminFlag.PERMANENT` creates a permanent cache.
+* `AdminFlag.PERMANENT` creates a permanent cache.
 If that flag is not included, an ephemeral cache is created.

-The remote cache is also created using the `replicated` cache template that is included in the Data Grid service.
-As a result, the cache is replicated to all nodes in the cluster.
+* `replicated` specifies the cache template that is included in the Data Grid service to replicate the cache to all nodes in the cluster.

-## Destroying a permanent Cache

-A second invocation to create the cache would fail because the cache already exists.
-This can be solved in two different ways:

-One option is to modify the source code so that `getOrCreateCache` method in `RemoteCacheManagerAdmin` is called instead of `createCache`.
+## Avoiding Exceptions with Existing Caches
+Creating a cache with the `createCache` method fails if one already exists and an exception is thrown.
+You have two options in this scenario:

+* Call the `getOrCreateCache` method in `RemoteCacheManagerAdmin` instead of the `createCache` method.
+If a cache already exists, the `getOrCreateCache` method returns the name instead of throwing an exception.
-Another way is to destroy the cache and then call create cache again.
+* Call the `removeCache` method in `RemoteCacheManagerAdmin` to destroy the existing cache and then call the `createCache` method again.

-This can be achieved with the tutorial by calling:
+Run the following to destroy the cache with the sample application:

 ```bash
 $  ./run.sh destroy-cache datagrid-service